neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 ## CHT Coupling

-At a high level, Cardinal's wrapping of nekRS consists of:
+At a high level, Cardinal's wrapping of NekRS consists of:

-- Constructing a "mirror" of the nekRS mesh through which data transfers occur with MOOSE.
-For [!ac](CHT) applications, a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the nekRS surface mesh into a format that all native MOOSE applications can understand.
+- Constructing a "mirror" of the NekRS mesh through which data transfers occur with MOOSE.
+For [!ac](CHT) applications, a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the NekRS surface mesh into a format that all native MOOSE applications can understand.
 - Adding [MooseVariables](https://mooseframework.inl.gov/source/variables/MooseVariable.html)
-  to represent the nekRS solution.
-In other words, if nekRS stores the temperature internally as an `std::vector<double>`, with each entry corresponding to a nekRS node, then a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) is created that represents the same data, but that can be accessed in relation to the [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) mirror.
+  to represent the NekRS solution.
+In other words, if NekRS stores the temperature internally as an `std::vector<double>`, with each entry corresponding to a NekRS node, then a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) is created that represents the same data, but that can be accessed in relation to the [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) mirror.
-- Writing multiphysics feedback fields in/out of nekRS's internal solution and boundary condition arrays.
-So, if nekRS represents a heat flux boundary condition internally as an `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing heat flux (which can be transferred with any of MOOSE's transfers to the nekRS wrapping) and writing into nekRS's internal vectors.
+- Writing multiphysics feedback fields in/out of NekRS's internal solution and boundary condition arrays.
+So, if NekRS represents a heat flux boundary condition internally as an `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing heat flux (which can be transferred with any of MOOSE's transfers to the NekRS wrapping) and writing into NekRS's internal vectors.

-Cardinal developers have an intimate knowledge of how nekRS stores its solution fields and mesh, so this entire process is automated for you! nekRS can communicate with any other MOOSE application via the [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html) systems in MOOSE, enabling complex multiscale thermal-hydraulic analysis and multiphysics feedback.
+Cardinal developers have an intimate knowledge of how NekRS stores its solution fields and mesh, so this entire process is automated for you!
+Setting up a coupling of NekRS to MOOSE involves quite minimal user specifications.

+NekRS can
+communicate with any other MOOSE application via the [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html) systems in MOOSE, enabling complex multiscale [!ac](T/H) analysis and multiphysics feedback.
-The same wrapping can be used for [!ac](CHT) analysis with *any* MOOSE application that can compute a heat flux; that is, because a MOOSE-wrapped version of nekRS interacts with the MOOSE framework in a similar manner as natively-developed MOOSE applications, the agnostic formulations of the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and
+The same wrapping can be used for [!ac](CHT) analysis with *any* MOOSE application that can compute a heat flux; that is, because a MOOSE-wrapped version of NekRS interacts with the MOOSE framework in a similar manner as natively-developed MOOSE applications, the agnostic formulations of the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and
 [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) can be
-used to equally extract heat flux from Pronghorn, BISON, the MOOSE heat conduction module, and so on.
-For pedagogical purposes, this tutorial couples nekRS to the MOOSE heat conduction module.
+used to couple NekRS via [!ac](CHT) to Pronghorn, BISON, the MOOSE heat conduction module, SAM, Sockeye, and so on.
+For pedagogical purposes, this tutorial couples NekRS to the MOOSE heat conduction module.

 ## Geometry and Computational Model